 Wake Forest vs. Georgia Tech - Feb.
 16, 2013

 Wake Forest vs. Seton Hall - Dec.
 8, 2012

 Wake Forest vs. Rollins - Nov.
 2, 2012

-Former Demon Deacon All-American basketball player and ACC legend Randolph Childress is in his third season with the Wake Forest athletic department and his second season as a member of the basketball staff in 2013-14.
+Former Demon Deacon All-American basketball player and ACC legend Randolph Childress is in his fourth season with the Wake Forest athletic department and his third season as a member of the basketball staff in 2014-15.